JuliaData/DataFrames.jl/docs/src/lib/indexing.md

   of dimensionality higher than two.
 * If multiple `AbstractDataFrame` objects take part in broadcasting then they have to have identical column names.

-Note that broadcasting assignment operations are not atomic.
+Note that if broadcasting assignment operation throws an error the target data frame may be partially changed so it is unsafe to use it afterwards.

 Broadcasting `DataFrameRow` is currently not allowed (which is consistent with `NamedTuple`).